dfeagans/dotfiles/README.md

 .bashrc, I've tried to include logic to ignore the program specific configuration items when the programs aren't installed.

+The main benefit of using this method is that ALL configuration files will be located in ~/dotfiles.
+Continue to add configuration files from other programs to this directory and push back up to the github repo to ease any deployments on other computers.

 ```sh
 cd $HOME
 git clone https://github.com/dfeagans/dotfiles.git